 The Carlsbad police and fire chiefs and members of the public have reported safety concerns along the northernmost stretch of beach in Carlsbad.

-You can weigh in on the creation of this plan at an upcoming public meeting or an online survey.
+You can weigh in on the creation of this plan.

 The proposed plan will be presented to the City Council in April.

 Community members can provide input online by visiting www.carlsbadca.gov/input until March 31.
 The city also held a public meeting March 27 to discuss the proposed plan and get input from the public.
 Specific topics where input is needed include:

 The need for additional enforcement of laws affecting the beach area

 Potential impacts to property owners along Ocean Street and the surrounding neighborhood

 Beach usage patterns